yoctoproject/poky/documentation/dev-manual/common-tasks.rst

-If you have recipes that use ``pkg_postinst`` function and they require the use of non-standard native tools that have dependencies during rootfs construction, you need to use the :term:`PACKAGE_WRITE_DEPS` variable in your recipe to list these tools.
+If you have recipes that use ``pkg_postinst`` function and they require the use of non-standard native tools that have dependencies during root filesystem construction, you need to use the :term:`PACKAGE_WRITE_DEPS` variable in your recipe to list these tools.
 If you do not use this variable, the tools might be missing and execution of the post-installation script is deferred until first boot.
-Deferring the script to first boot is undesirable and for read-only rootfs impossible.
+Deferring the script to the first boot is undesirable and impossible for read-only root filesystems.

 .. note::